Particular/docs.particular.net/nservicebus/serialization/json.md

 ## Inferring message type from $type

-For integration scenarios where the sender is unable to add message headers the serializer is able to infer the message type from the [`$type` property supported by json.net](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm).
-By default json.net requires the property to contain the assembly qualified name of the message type but to make integration easier the serializer also registers a custom binder that allows only the full type name to be passed.
+For integration scenarios where the sender is unable to add message headers, the serializer is able to infer the message type from the [`$type` property supported by Json.NET](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm).
+By default Json.NET requires the property to contain the assembly-qualified name of the message type but to make integration easier, the serializer also registers a custom binder that allows only the full type name to be passed.

-See [native integration with SqlTransport sample](/samples/sqltransport/native-integration) for more details.
+See the [native integration with SqlTransport sample](/samples/sqltransport/native-integration) for more details.

 ## Bson